-It grows about 13-24 inches each year to a mature height of 40-50 feet.
+It grows about 13-24 inches yearly to a mature height of 40-50 feet.
 A mature tree may have a foliage spread of about 8-20 feet.
 It produces deep roots, which allow it to live in a wide variety of soil types, from moist and rich to clay or sandy with limestone.
 It is very tolerant of drought.
 The reddish-brown bark is fibrous and can be peeled off in strips.
 Its wood is reddish and aromatic.

-Add the Eastern Red Cedar to your yard
+Add the Eastern Red Cedar to your yard.

 The typical shape of the Eastern Red Cedar is like a column.
 Its bluish-green fruit looks like a berry but is made of fused cone scales; The berries provide excellent food for birds like cedar waxwings.
 Many other birds build nests in the dense evergreen branches, including robins, warblers, sparrows, and juncos.
 In harsh winters, deer, wild turkey, raccoons, rabbits, and even coyotes may browse on the branches.

 The Eastern Red Cedar's fallen needles can raise the pH of the soil.
 The tree changes the soil acidity and bacteria growth by holding nitrogen and phosphorus.

 Some people are allergic to Eastern Red Cedar pollen; Only the male trees carry the pollen.
 Only female trees bear fruits.
 Both are necessary to produce berry-like fruits highly valued for gin flavoring and wildlife food.